FountainExponential/web/README.md

 Yaml blocks are generally used in Markdown as a place to store values that get replaced in the text, making the Markdown into a template.
 It can only be added to the front of the file, hence the name "Yaml Front Matter" used by markdown interpreters.

-Adding the ability to add Yaml to the front of a scene will make it possible to have trigger or event definitions for a scene.
-Other declarative data interaction may also be possible.
-The Yaml data blocks may be extended as a writer sees fit and an interpreting game engine can use or ignore whatever it finds.
-The Yaml blocks together with the code blocks makes it possible for the text to interact with the game systems.
+Tagging Yaml data to Scenes and Moments is easy, unobtrusive an flexible.
+The interpreting game engine can use or ignore whatever it finds.
+The Yaml blocks together with the code blocks makes it possible for the text to interact with the rest of the game systems.

+###### Triggers and events
+Adding the ability to add Yaml to the front of a Scene will make the scene be scannable for trigger or event definitions that should be handled by the interpreter.
+In this way, an action in the game can trigger the scene and display the text of the scene to the user.

+###### Broadcasts and messages when entering
+Other declarative data interaction may also be possible, like sending a data notification, when entering a scene, to a specific component or to all that are listening on a topic.
+In many cases tagging the Yaml of Message containing the data of a transaction would be better suited to a Moment, like that of buying an item.

+###### Data locality
+The Yaml data blocks may be extended as a writer sees fit, but the data is always related and thus local to that Scene or Moment.
+A similar Scene in a different act does not have that data unless a copy is specified in code.

 For example:
 ```
 ### Shopkeeper scene
 ---